honeybadger-io/honeybadger-js/README.md

 ## Development

-First, install the required npm packages with `npm install`.
-After that you can run the dev server with `grunt dev`; this will launch a development server at *http://127.0.0.1:9999*.
-It will also run the test suite automatically when files change.
+1. Run `npm install`.

-To run the test suite by itself, use `grunt test`.
+2. To run the test suite by itself, use `npm test`.

-To run the tests across all supported platforms, set up a [Sauce Labs](https://saucelabs.com/) account and use `SAUCE_USERNAME=your_username SAUCE_ACCESS_KEY=your-access-key grunt test:ci`.
+3. To run the tests across all supported platforms, set up a [Sauce Labs](https://saucelabs.com/) account and use `SAUCE_USERNAME=your_username SAUCE_ACCESS_KEY=your-access-key npm run test:ci`.

 ## Releasing